 Water Birth Precautions to Take

 If you’re thinking about a water birth, talk to your health care professional early in your pregnancy to find out if it’s a service the hospital provides.
 If so, who will manage your labor and delivery?
-You may need to find a midwife instead of an OB-GYN.
+A midwife can assist, but they will need backup from an OB-GYN.

 If it’s not done in a hospital near you, you may have to go to a birthing center or do it at home.